btseytlin/any2json/notes.md

 python any2json/benchmarks/benchmark.py run --hf-dataset btseytlin/any2json --split test --model-type vllm_custom --output-dir=benchmark_results --model-kwargs='{"model_name": "/Users/boris/Documents/any2json/artifacts/any2json_gemma270m:epoch_5", "vllm_serve_args": ["--disable-sliding-window", "--max-model-len", "8000", "--max-num-batched-tokens", "8000"], "guided_json": true}' --output-dir benchmark_results/gemma270m_so --limit 1

+Training Smollm and Gemma without augmentations and gemma with augmentations for both train and val to understand if its the problem